Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 ## Current end-to-end playback architecture

-The native player uses **one shared source/demux graph with independent per-track decode, back-pressure and presentation paths**.
+The native player uses **independent per-track decode, back-pressure and presentation paths**, with a shared source for embedded audio or separate sources for external HLS audio renditions.
 Audio and video share one media PTS timeline, but Sanctuary deliberately does not depend on the order in which the two tracks happen to produce decoded output.